Parallel Execution

 Create a placeholder in file:

-#!/usr/bin/env nodeconst { Workers, event } = require('codeceptjs');// here will go magicNow let’s see how to update this file for different parallelization modes:
+#!/usr/bin/env nodeimport { Workers, event } from 'codeceptjs'// here will go magicNow let’s see how to update this file for different parallelization modes:

 Example: Running tests in 2 browsers in 4 threads